-The Northern New England Clinical & Translational Research (NNE-CTR) Network was established in July 2017 to augment infrastructure and expertise needed for clinical and translational research, and to support innovative studies that will ultimately improve health outcomes in our region.
+The Northern New England Clinical & Translational Research (NNE-CTR) Network was established in July 2017 to establish and enhance the infrastructure and expertise needed for clinical and translational research.
+Our goal is to support innovative studies that will ultimately improve health outcomes in our region.

 The NNE-CTR is working to accomplish the following major aims: